awsdocs/amazon-eks-user-guide/doc_source/install-kubectl.md

 Kubernetes uses a command line utility called `kubectl` for communicating with the cluster API server\.
 The `kubectl` binary is available in many operating system package managers, and this option is often much easier than a manual download and install process\.
 You can follow the instructions for your specific operating system or package manager in the [Kubernetes documentation](https://kubernetes.io/docs/tasks/tools/install-kubectl/) to install\.

 This topic helps you to download and install the Amazon EKS vended `kubectl` binaries for macOS, Linux, and Windows operating systems\.
 Select the tab name of your operating system\.
 These binaries are identical to the upstream community versions, and are not unique to Amazon EKS or AWS\.

 **Note**
 You must use a `kubectl` version that is within one minor version difference of your Amazon EKS cluster control plane\.
-For example, a 1\.17 `kubectl` client should work with Kubernetes 1\.16, 1\.17 and 1\.18 clusters\.
+For example, a 1\.18 `kubectl` client works with Kubernetes 1\.17, 1\.18 and 1\.19 clusters\.

 Select the tab with the name of the operating system that you want to install `kubectl` on\.